Commodore 64 peripherals: Present and Future devices

 Retro Innovations is shipping the uIEC device, which utilizes the core design of the SD2IEC project to provide a mass media solution for Commodore 8-bit systems that utilize the Commodore IEC Serial Bus.
 NKCElectronics of Florida is shipping SD2IEC hardware which uses the sd2iec firmware.
 Manosoft sells the C64SD Infinity, another SD card media solution which uses the sd2iec firmware.

 In Summer of 2013, another commercial variant of the SD2IEC-Device appears on market, the SD2IEC-evo2 from 16xEight.

-This device uses a bigger uC (ATmega1284P) and has some extras such as Battery backed-up RTC, connector for LC-Display, Multicolour Status-LED, and so on already on board.
+This device uses a bigger uC (ATmega1284P) and includes extras such as battery-backed RTC, connector for LCD display, and multicolour status LED.

 2014 sees the emergence of another commercial variant of SD2IEC hardware. thefuturewas8bit SD2IEC Versions are available packaged to resemble a miniature 1541 disk drive.
 It has illuminated disk change and reset buttons accessible from the top of the case.